rbradshaw9/white-elephant-party/SUNO_SONG_PROMPT.md

 ```
 [Verse 1]
-Red alert from the North Pole base
+Alert from the North Pole base
-Mission briefing, time to embrace
+Party invitation, time to embrace
-Santa's list has been compromised
+Santa's list has been prepared
-Agents gather, gifts are the prize
+Elves are gathering, gifts to be shared

 [Pre-Chorus]
 Sleigh bells ringing, countdown's on
 Wrap it up before the dawn
-Secret codes and holiday cheer
+Elf codenames and holiday cheer
-The greatest heist of the year
+The greatest party of the year

 [Chorus]
-It's the Great Gift Heist tonight
+It's the Great Gift Party tonight
-Stealing presents left and right
+Swapping presents left and right
 White Elephant, oh what a sight
 Christmas chaos, pure delight
 Operation Santa's Manifest
-Put your gift-stealing skills to the test
+Put your gift-swapping skills to the test
 Jingle all the way to victory
 This is our holiday mystery!

 [Verse 2]
-Undercover in our ugly sweaters
+Dressed up in our ugly sweaters
-Trading gifts like secret letters
+Trading gifts like festive letters
 Budget's set at twenty-five to fifty
 Keep it fun and keep it thrifty

 [Bridge]
-HQ calling all field agents
+North Pole calling all elf agents
 Holiday joy is contagious
 Transmissions live from candy cane control
 Let the gift exchange unroll

 [Final Chorus]
-It's the Great Gift Heist tonight
+It's the Great Gift Party tonight
-Stealing presents left and right
+Swapping presents left and right
 White Elephant, oh what a sight
 Christmas chaos, pure delight
-Your codename's ready, mission's clear
+Your codename's ready, party's clear
 Spread the joy and Christmas cheer!

 [Outro]
-Mission accomplished, presents unwrapped
+Party accomplished, presents unwrapped
 Memories made, that's a wrap
-See you next December, agents stand by
+See you next December, elves stand by
-For the greatest gift heist in the sky!
+For the greatest gift party in the sky!
 ```

 ---

 ## Alternative Shorter Version

-**Title:** "North Pole Agents"
+**Title:** "North Pole Party Elves"

 **Style:** Funky Christmas synth-pop, playful, upbeat, with sleigh bells and bass drops